sourander/doc-flesh/README.md

 ## Development notes

-* Triple-check the sync-logic.
-It is the most dangerous part of the tool.
 * Add an option to run `uv lock --upgrade` in each repository.
     * This should be a separate command.
 Sync should not be omnipotent.
-* Maybe the `~/.config/doc-flesh/config.yaml` should include information about required toggles, like:

-    ```yaml
-    MathJax: &mathjax
-    static_files:
-    - docs/javascripts/mathjax.js
-    required_toggles:
-    - site_uses_mathjax
-    ```

-    Note that the `reader.py::append_siteinfo` function already validates the Pydantic model.
-This could be extended to check the required toggles as well.
-This way, the user would need to go and run the `doc-flesh generate-siteinfo` command to update the `siteinfo.json` file before continuing.

-### Obvious WIP notes

-* The tool is not yet fully functional.
-    * `sync` command is currently forced to:
-        *  `no-commit` for safety.
-Results will be manually validated, committed and pushed.